kiruidavid/SendIt/README.md

 #CHANGE DESTINATION
 This is where a user can change the destination of a delivery they had already orderd to a new destination they desire

+#CANCEL DELIVERY
+This where a user can cancel the delivery they had orderd